ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### Data Pipeline Input Files

 Input files that interact via the Data Pipeline API are stored in either a _.TOML_, ._YAML_ or _.JSON_ file format.
 All files listed within this section interface with the Data Pipeline API to retrieve the desired data.

-All data files that interact withth the Data Pipeline API contain the common field _type_ that designates the data type for a specific parameter.
+All _.TOML_ data files that interact with the Data Pipeline API contain the common field _type_ that designates the data type for a specific parameter.
+The other input files having different naming conventions, but accept the same parameters unless are titled as such, i.e. _isolationTimeDistribution_ only accepts _"distribution"_.

 The _type_ field has two values that the Contact Tracing Model accepts:
   - _"point-estimate"_